CabrilloRoboticsClub/robosub_ros/README.md

-# RoboSub ROS
+# SUAS ROS

 This document has instructions to get you started.
 Reach each section carefully.

 ## Setup (All Platforms)

 If you have a Windows, Mac or Linux on your desktop you can use Docker and Development Containers in vscode to do local development.
-This is the fastest and easiest way to get setup and enables you to run the simulator and control the ROV on your computer.
-This is the recommended setup for everyone.
+However this container is currently only validated on Ubuntu.
+Windows has an issue where the GUI cannot be enabled and Mac is untested.

 1. [Install vscode](https://code.visualstudio.com/)
 1. [Install Docker Desktop](https://www.docker.com/products/docker-desktop/)